 In addition to the Securities Holding and Trading restrictions that apply to all Employees (see Section 4.2), you may have additional restrictions based on your Securities Disclosure Profile.
+Employees may review their Securities Disclosure Profile by logging into the PSTS system.
 Management reserves the right to implement additional restrictions on all or specific Employees, beyond what are mentioned in this Policy, as required by business needs.

-4.4.1-4.4.3 Restrictions on Levels 1, 2 and 3
+4.4.1 - 4.4.3 Restrictions on Levels 1, 2 and 3